Huge/chalang/README.md

-It is built for blockchain smart contracts.

-This is a language make for state channels.
+# A language designed for constructing blockchain smart contracts with state channels.

-It is deterministic, so that every node of the blockchain gets the same result.
+- It is deterministic, so that every node of the blockchain gets the same result.

-Functions are tail call optimized.
+- Functions are tail call optimized.

-Has 2 types of gas, one for space, and one for time.
+- Has 2 types of gas, one for space, and one for time.

-Instead of using goto for recursion, it uses function calls.
+- Instead of using `goto` for recursion, it uses function calls.

 [You can read the documentation for the opcodes that make up the language that this VM understand here](/docs/opcodes.md)